movestore/cargo-agent-r/README.md

 ### 6. Request the new IO type at MoveApps

 With the pull request link from above, you are able to request the IO type on MoveApps.
-This can be done either via this link: ###not yet### or if you _initialize_ a new App at MoveApps and follow the link for _requesting a new IO type_.
+This can be done during _initialization_ of a new App at MoveApps and following the link for _requesting a new IO type_.
 You need the information from _0.
 Plan your new MoveApps IO type_ and the link to your _Pull Request_.